Sunday, May 31, 2026

 Footnotes:

-¹Struggle was the natural consequence of our rebellion and disconnection from God, the source of life, love, and all things.
+¹Struggle is the natural consequence of our rebellion and disconnection from God, the source of life, love, and all things.

-After we turned away from the Creator (Source), nothing worked properly as designed and intended.
+After we turned away from the Creator (Source) in rebellion, nothing worked properly as designed and intended.

 Thursday, April 30, 2026